Srikantha2001/distributed-rate-limitter/README.md

 A gRPC-based distributed rate limiter built on Java 21 (virtual threads), Spring Boot, and Redis.
 Pluggable algorithms, observable, designed to fail gracefully.

-> **Status: Early development.** Currently runs as an in-memory, single-node rate limiter using the Token Bucket algorithm.
-Redis-backed shared state is coming in v0.5.
+> **Status: Early development.** Token bucket rate limiter with pluggable storage.
+In-memory mode works out of the box; Redis-backed distributed state is available behind a Spring profile.

 ## Why this project